yurisuika/Zehn/README.md

 #### Customization
 Zehn now supports Millennium's built-in configuration screen!
 You may select various options and use the color editor from it.

 If using SFP, you may edit the config in `~/config/options.json` to dynamically patch in options for the skin!
-Please reference the values in `~/skin.json` for now to know what they do!
+Please reference the values in `~/skin.json` for now to know what they do.
+The skin folder must be named `Zehn` for this to work at the present time!

 Choose from both dark and light modes!
 See the `Theme` tab in the settings for this and other theming options.
 Or automatically sync with your system mode!